Just Dance Kids 2014: Gameplay

-Just Dance Kids 2014 features the same gameplay mechanics as the rest of Ubisoft’s Just Dance franchise.
-Players earn points by mimicking on-screen actors’ dance moves to the beat of the music to complete a dance routine.
+Just Dance Kids 2014 features the same gameplay mechanics as the rest of Ubisoft's Just Dance franchise.
+Players receive points by copying on-screen actors' dance moves to the beat of the music to complete a dance routine.
 As the players dance, animated score icons appear on screen to evaluate each movement based on accuracy.
 The on-screen actors seen in Just Dance Kids 2014 are real dancers wearing more conservative clothing or costumes compared to the original series.
 Depending on which device the game is played on, Just Dance Kids 2014 can be played with motion controllers using the Wii Remote or motion cameras using the Xbox 360 Kinect.
 The Kinect motion sensing camera allows the dancers to be scored on full body movement, rather than one handed movement tracked by the Wii Remote.
 Kinect also provides a playback option that allows the player to watch their performance after they have completed the routine.